ivanov/vim-ipython/README.rst

 You can also send whole files to IPython's ``%run`` magic using ``<F5>``.

+**NEW in IPython 0.12**!
+If you're trying to do run code fragments that have leading whitespace, use ``<Alt-S>`` instead - it will dedent a single line, and remove the leading whitespace of the first line from all lines in a visual mode selection.

 -------------------------------
 IPython's object?
 Functionality
 -------------------------------

-If you're using gvim, mouse-over a variable to see IPython's ? equivalent.
+If you're using gvim, mouse-over a variable to see IPython's ``?`` equivalent.
 If you're using vim from a terminal, or want to copy something from the docstring, type ``<leader>d``. ``<leader>`` is usually ``\`` (the backslash key).
 This will open a quickpreview window, which can be closed by hitting ``q`` or ``<escape>``.